|Native American Tribes Overview: Their Culture and History

 missions, probably escaped recognition.

-and economic roles changed as the Apaches evolved from a method of production highly dependent on
+social and economic roles changed as the Apaches evolved from a method of production highly

-buffalo hunting to one more closely tied to raiding and poaching.
-19 Herding became an ideal
+dependent on buffalo hunting to one more closely tied to raiding and poaching.
+19 Herding became

-occupation for captive children, who seem to have been taken specifically for this purpose.
-Other
+an ideal occupation for captive children, who seem to have been taken specifically for this purpose.

-members of the society found it possible to acquire more status through working in exchange
+Other members of the society found it possible to acquire more status through working in

-networks, and they learned the languages necessary to deal with vecino populations, such as the one
+exchange networks, and they learned the languages necessary to deal with vecino populations, such

 Captives who came into this changing environment had to be indoctrinated, leading to a more

 extensive projection of Apache identity.
 The Spanish boy taken in 1776 noted that Andrés and his